epandurski/swaptacular.github.io/_posts/2023-08-29-under-the-hood-payments-web-api.md

 ## API object types

-In this section I will outline the different types of objects that exist in the API, and the function of each object type.
+In this section I will outline the different types of objects that exist in the API, and the role of each object type.

 **Important note:** Many of the object types contain fields which values are 64-bit integers.
 While big integers are perfectly valid JSON, the standard